Brown-headed cowbird: Distribution and habitat

 The species lives in open or semiopen country, and often travels in flocks, sometimes mixed with red-winged blackbirds (particularly in spring) and bobolinks (particularly in fall), as well as common grackles or European starlings.
 These birds forage on the ground, often following grazing animals such as horses and cattle to catch insects stirred up by the larger animals.
-They mainly eat seeds and insects.
+They mainly eat seeds, insects and rarely, berries.